ANovaBerkeley/written-app-reader/README.md

 ## Linking the Reader with Airtable

 The reader uses the Airtable API to read the responses from the application, and write to a new table called Decisions.
+Ensure none of the values in airtable are empty (fill empty values with 'N/A') so that questions are displayed in the correct order while reading.

 ### [For Exec] Creating a new Workspace and Base